Elecrow-RD/Elecrow-nRFLRCC68-Wireless-Transceiver-Module/readme.md

 |--factory_firmware: Stores pre-compiled factory firmware that can be directly flashed onto the device.
 This ensures the device runs the default functionality.

+|--lora development board：Schematic diagram of the expansion board of the module, customers can refer to for designing.

 ### 5,Pin definition

 **IO port definition**